panubo/docker-mariadb-galera/README.md

+# Deprecation Notice!

+NB: This project is no longer maintained and the repository is archived.

+---

 # Docker Image for MariaDB Galera Cluster

 We hope that this image will not be required in the future pending the integration of better Galera support in the official image.